fbpx skip to Main Content

 Program Overview

-The KIIS Spain program offers you an opportunity to study advanced Spanish language in the charming city of Segovia.
+The KIIS Spain II program offers you an opportunity to study advanced Spanish language in the charming city of Segovia.
 Homestays, the highlight of the program, provide you with an environment conducive to improving your language skills and cultural understanding.
 Segovia offers a weekly open-air market, picturesque plazas and cafes, as well as frequent musical and artistic events.
 The city´s proximity to Madrid, with its vast cultural offerings, make this location ideal for experiencing multiple dimensions of Spanish life.

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.